simplyracim/3Dsite/README.txt

 We will utilize the Three.js library as much as possible to incorporate 3D decorative elements into the site.
 No frameworks are used in this project, as per our school's requirements.

+- Note : This project does if opening index.html directly, it needs to be accessed with VSCode's "Live Server" extension, or similar.

 -----FRANCAIS-----

 Bienvenue sur 3DSite !